modular-magician/terraform-provider-google-beta/website/docs/r/folder_access_approval_settings.html.markdown

   (Optional)
   A list of email addresses to which notifications relating to approval requests should be sent.
   Notifications relating to a resource will be sent to all emails in the settings of ancestor resources of that resource.
 A maximum of 50 email addresses are allowed.
+TEST CHANGE

 * `active_key_version` -
   (Optional)